Wednesday, March 19, 2008

 "These factors combine to allow the power output from the MWP turbine to exceed that of any traditionally designed comparable turbine.
 Depending on the power needs of a company or building, multiple wind turbines can be placed on a building’s rooftop."

 Are traditional residential wind turbines too expensive?
-Did you know you can build your own wind generator for less than $200 with Home Made Energy.
+Did you know you can build your own wind generator for less than $200 with Power4Home.
 Help the environment and save money!

 George said...